Kershaw Ks 13 as Dodgers eliminate Brewers 3-0 - WHIZ News

 FAULTY MIC

-“I wouldn’t mind if (Christian) Yelich did it or any team that we’re playing,” Roberts said.
+“I wouldn’t mind if Yelich did it or any team that we’re playing,” Roberts said.

 UP NEXT